SEC-003: Chemical Safety and Waste Training

 - Waste from construction processes.

-- Spent batteries, fluorescent light bulbs and ballasts.
+- Spent batteries, aerosol cans, fluorescent light bulbs, and ballasts.

-- The person generates Hazardous Waste at the University of Virginia .
+- The individual generates hazardous waste at the University of Virginia.